 The urban farming trend is growing stronger by the day (no pun intended) and many restaurants start their own gardens.
-Upper House took one step further and add two eco-certfied beehives on the rooftop.
+Upper House took it one step further and added two eco-certified beehives on the rooftop.
 The idea came out of a sustainable devotion and a honeycomb patterned ceiling that has come to play an important part.

 "Of course we had to have bees on our rooftop too!
 We use honey at breakfast and honeycomb in the evening for drinks and desserts.
 It's a classic flavour," says Krister Dahl, Executive manager at Gothia Towers restaurants.

-What reactions have your guests had on the bee-keeping?
+What reactions have you had from your guests regarding the bee-keeping?

 It's a amazing to stand on the 29th floor and see the chef go outside to harvest some ingredients.